Skip to main content

 In general, you can sign up for Medicaid in two ways:

 From January 2020 to March 2023, people with Medicaid could keep their benefits without having their eligibility reviewed.
-This was due to the COVID public health emergency.
-But as of April 2023, individuals must again show proof of eligibility.
+This was because of the COVID-19 pandemic.
+But as of April 2023, individuals must show proof of eligibility.
 This is known as Medicaid unwinding

 Dental care resources for those without insurance

 • Buy a dental savings plan.
 Research dental savings plans online and explore the benefits.
-You get a discount card and pay a discounted rate for services from a network of dentists.
+You’ll get a discount card and pay a discounted rate for services from a network of dentists.

-• Check out community health centers.
+• Look for a community health center.
 To find a clinic near you, check the HRSA Data Clearinghouse or contact your local health department.

 • Try negotiating.
 You may be able to lower your dental bill just by asking, or you can also request a payment plan.

-• Use your health savings account.
+• Use your health savings account (HSA).
 You own your HSA even if you no longer have insurance.
-To use your HSA without paying a penalty, your dental treatments must fall under the IRS criteria for qualified medical and dental expenses
+To use your HSA without paying a penalty, your dental treatments must fall under the IRS criteria for qualified medical and dental expenses.

 • Visit a dental school.
-Dental students, who are supervised by a faculty dentist, can cost up to 50% less depending on where you live and the clinic you visit.
+Dental students, who are supervised by a faculty dentist, can cost up to 50% less, depending on where you live and the clinic you visit.
+Check the U.S. dental school directory.

 The bottom line

-Medicaid programs provide affordable dental care for individuals with low income.
+Medicaid programs provide affordable dental care for individuals with low incomes.
 Dental care benefits are mandatory for people under 21 but optional for adults.
 Most states provide extensive coverage for all Medicaid recipients.
-But a few only offer emergency dental services for adult members.
-Even if you don't have insurance, you can still save money on dental services.
+But a few offer only limited or emergency dental services for adult members.
+Even if you don’t have insurance, you can still save money on dental services.
 Resources like dental savings plans or community health centers may help lower costs.

 why trust our exports reliability shield